joe-speedboat/ansible.project.netOps/README.md

 * Cisco WLAN Controller
 * Fortigate Firewalls

+### backup_all_devices.yml
+Simple example to backup all network devices into one dir with single config for each device

+### push_device_configs_to_git.sh
+Shell script to create branch for each device and push it to git repo.
+This makes it easy to search changes.

 ## NET_EXEC
 Run cli commands on several device types and evaluate return code depending on device type (this is coming soon)